Introduction

 Mechanisms of Ventricular Rhythms: Physiological Insights for Cardiologists

 Several physiological factors, such as electrolyte imbalances, ischemia, and structural changes in the heart, shape ventricular rhythms.
-The heart's electrical conduction system is vital for sustaining normal rhythms.
+The heart's electrical activity is vital for sustaining normal rhythms.
 When disruptions occur within this system, irregular heartbeats can result.
-Understanding these mechanisms allows cardiologists to analyze ECG data related to ventricular rhythms more effectively and develop targeted treatment plans.
-This knowledge is crucial for health technology creators who aim to design efficient diagnostic tools.
+Understanding these mechanisms allows health tech developers to relate to patients more effectively and develop targeted treatment plans.
+This knowledge is crucial for cardiologists who aim to design efficient solutions.

 Causes of Ventricular Arrhythmias: Identifying Risk Factors and Triggers